pubstack/pubstack.github.io/about/index.md

 A software engineer based in Madrid (Spain) working @ [RedHat](http://www.redhat.com/).

-Currently finishing my PhD degree in computer engineering in the [Universidad Complutense de Madrid](http://www.ucm.es/)
+Holding a PhD degree in computer engineering in the [Universidad Complutense de Madrid](http://www.ucm.es/)
 ---

 I like reading, breaking, fixing and hacking all kind of stuff.